benwilcock/spring-cloud-gateway-demo/docs/secured-gateway-access-log.md

 uaa | INFO --- Audit: TokenIssuedEvent ('["resource.read","openid","email"]'): principal=61b7c1c4-a0c0-44f7-a709-a8638068d137, origin=[caller=login-client, details=(remoteAddress=172.23.0.4, clientId=login-client)], identityZoneId=[uaa]
 ```

-The gateway application `login-client` has now been granted access to the users profile, which includes the scope `resource.read`.
+Above, the gateway application `login-client` has now been granted access to the users profile, which includes the scope `resource.read`.

 The gateway now has a JWT `access_token` (part redacted in the log for security):